planetenamek/DiscoSteem-Bot/README.md

 ## Install
 You will need a Node JS environment

-- npm install discord.js --save
-- npm install steem --save
+- npm install

 ## Configuration

-Go to the config.json file to add your Discord API application key, and to set up your application.
+Go to the config file.json to add your Discord API application key and configure the ids of your Discord channels.

 ## More informations